 5.Select the desired connection file to open.

-9.After a connection has been established, click the database and navigate to a facility.
+6.After a connection has been established, click the database and navigate to a facility.

-10.Double-click the desired facility to connect.
-Steps to create and save a connection file can be found in the help article Connect to a Facility or Facility Group for more details.
+7.Double-click the desired facility to connect.
+Steps to create and save a connection file can be found in the help article Connect to a Facility or Facility Group.